Research

 TDFC Measurement Results

 GUI for TDFC measurement.
-In the first picture, a spectrogram of the Shinriki-State-Signal xis displayed.
+In the first picture, a spectrogram of the Shinriki-State-Signal x1 is displayed.
 Clearly, the orbit becomes perfectly periodic.
 The phase image contains both, the trajectories from the chaotic attractor (0...1sec) and the embedded period one UPO (from data 1..2sec).
 Lower right are Fourier spectra, clearly showing discrete lines as proof for periodicity.

 The corresponding spectrogram of the control signal shows some "strong action" shortly after activating control (t = 1sec), followed by a quick decay of energy.
 Note that the total power after having stabilized the periodic orbit is well below -80dB (!), wheras the state signal x1 has power of around -10dB.